Glossary

 Instructional Design

-Applying cognitive psychology and adult learning theory to create training that produces measurable behavior change.
+Applying cognitive psychology and adult learning theory to create training that produces measurable behaviour change.

 Integration Tax